helium/HIP/0024-transfer-percentage-of-hotspot.md

 hotspot in order to raise cash to purchase an additional hotspot.
 In a similar fashion, an owner with 100 hotspots could auction off a bundled percentage ownership of their fleet on a market place for profit share in order to buy and deploy more hotspots.
-This will benefit the Helium Network as investment in the network will become accessible to investors who would rather invest in a trust-minimized royalty stream than in equity.
+This will benefit the Helium Network as it will enable outside investment in network infrastructure.

 # Stakeholders